Why Upgrade Your Pronto Version?

-Over the past 3 years Scope Systems has managed over 60 Pronto upgrades, giving customers access to the latest features, connectors and support available in each of the respective Pronto versions.
-With the launch of Pronto 760 last year, Scope Systems are looking forward to the upcoming projects transitioning to this version.
+Over the past 3 years we’ve managed over 60 Pronto upgrades, giving them access to the latest features, connectors and support available in each respectable iteration.
+With the launch of Pronto 760 last year, we are looking forward to the upcoming projects transitioning to the newest platform.

-But why invest in a Pronto upgrade?
+But why upgrade your Pronto version?
 What tangible benefit is there in going onto the latest available version?
 To answer these questions, we’ve noted down a few key considerations.

-With each new version of Pronto released comes an extensive list of new features, as well as some enhancements to some existing functionality.
+With each new version of Pronto released comes an extensive list of new features, as well as tweaks of existing functionality.
 As part of a pre-defined product roadmap, Pronto Software invest development time into emerging areas to keep up with competitor offerings.

-New functionality allows end users to take advantage of productivity gains, better visibility of key areas to the business such as work orders and maintenance of assets, mobility and enhanced accessibility, as well as more detailed reporting.
+New functionality allows end users to take advantage of productivity gains, better visibility of things like work orders and maintenance, mobility and enhanced accessibility, as well as more detailed reporting.

 Over the past few years, a number of different technology partners have joined forces with Scope Systems and Pronto Software to offer value add integrations.
 Customers on newer versions of Pronto can integrate areas such as human resource management, AP automation, data warehousing and lease accounting solutions.